GordeevD/GordeevD.github.io/essays/questions.md

 Here is a link to [Stackoverflow](https://stackoverflow.com/questions/23641555/what-would-cause-the-c-c-and-operators-to-return-true-if-either-argu).

 The question clearly defines the topic.
 It avoids ambiguity and focuses on a well-defined area of code behavior.
 The question goes beyond just asking "Why does this happen?"
 It pinpoints the specific operators involved and clarifies the expected behavior.
 The question is directly relevant to C/C++ programming.
 It's not a general inquiry about mathematics or unrelated software topics.
-It challenges the reader to understand the nuances
+It challenges the reader to understand the nuances.

 ## Ask smart!
 By refining our ability to ask smart questions, we not only unlock solutions to immediate problems but also unlock deeper understanding, fostering a collaborative environment where knowledge flows freely and innovation thrives.